Techget/comp9041Ass2Matelook/README.md

 # Simple Social Network Website base on Perl CGI.
 Facebook-like Website, based on Perl CGI.

-To visit, the website address is `https://cgi.cse.unsw.edu.au/~z5089812/ass2/welcomeLoginPage.cgi` To login use username:z1234567, password:test
+To play with it, the website address is `https://cgi.cse.unsw.edu.au/~z5089812/ass2/welcomeLoginPage.cgi` To login use username:z1234567, password:test

 The starting or root file is `matelook.cgi`